-Webinar attendees will gain insight into how Axiogenesis works closely with pharma, biotech and academia to provide a number of capabilities in a “one stop shop”.
-Turning the page from our last webinar where we described the predictivity of Axiogenesis’ hiPSC-derived cardiac and neural cells, this webinar will feature real-world testimonies of customers using our cells and services.
+Webinar attendees will gain insight into how Ncardia works closely with pharma, biotech and academia to provide a number of capabilities in a “one stop shop” for preclinical drug discovery.

-First, Dr. Courtney Miller from The Scripps Research Institute will present her work to drive MedChem efforts in a fascinating project using cardiomyocyte contractility as an endpoint to drive efficacy/target potency in the CNS for modulation of memories.
-Our second speaker will provide examples of manipulating cardiomyocytes with some novel tools to enhance electrophysiological and safety/tox assessment.
+Our second speaker Dr. Courtney Miller from The Scripps Research Institute will present her work to drive MedChem efforts in a fascinating project using cardiomyocyte contractility as an endpoint to drive efficacy/target potency in the CNS for modulation of memories.

 You don’t want to miss this one!
 Register now!